aperijake/aperi-snippets/stk_ngp_basic/README.md

 Each operation was run thousands of times and the average time per iterations was calculated.

-Benchmarking was completed on an [Azure Standard_NC4as_T4_v3](https://learn.microsoft.com/en-us/azure/virtual-machines/nct4-v3-series) instance.
-With 4 cores on a AMD EPYC 7V12(Rome) CPU with 28 Gb or memory and a Nvidia Tesla T4 GPU.
+Benchmarking was completed on an [Azure Standard_NC4as_T4_v3](https://learn.microsoft.com/en-us/azure/virtual-machines/nct4-v3-series) instance with a 4 core AMD EPYC 7V12(Rome) CPU, 28 Gb of memory, and a Nvidia Tesla T4 GPU.
 The run times are shown below.
 The `DirectFunction` and `LambdaFunction` had nearly identical performance.
 As implemented, the `StkForEachEntity` loop had a bit more initial overhead causing a small performance hit, noticeable for very fast iterations (low number of nodes) but negligible for slower iterations.
-The GPU runs for `StkForEachEntity` show the advantage of using the GPU if the workload is high enough (higher number of nodes).
+The runs for `StkForEachEntity` show the advantage of using the GPU if the workload is high enough (higher number of nodes).

 ![Benchmark](benchmark_orig.png)